Chronicle’s ex-CSO is starting a new company he doesn’t want you to know much about – TechCrunch

 Wiacek spent 13 years at Google, founding the company’s Threat Analysis Group, a unit dedicated to countering government and state-backed hacking efforts, and also co-founding Chronicle, which was rolled into Google Cloud after a series of high-profile executive departures, including his own.

-Armed with over a decade of experience, Wiacek is now steering the ship at Stairwell, his new cybersecurity startup.
-Stairwell is now out of stealth after almost a year and securing $4.5 million in seed funding, led by venture firm Accel, with participation from Sequoia Capital, Gradient Ventures, and Allen & Company.
+Armed with more than a decade of experience, Wiacek is now steering the ship at Stairwell, his new cybersecurity startup.
+Stairwell is now out of stealth after almost a year and securing $4.5 million in seed funding, led by venture firm Accel, with participation from Sequoia Capital, Gradient Ventures and Allen & Company.

 In a press release, the company said it wants “to provide security teams with accessible, user-centric tools that help them understand the pivotal relationships between their external and internal data sources.
 With this intelligence, organizations will be in a much stronger position to proactively combat the most sophisticated and dangerous cyber attacks.”
 And, in a call with TechCrunch, Wiacek said his vision for the new company is to “empower any team to defend against every attacker.”

 But the founder took the unusual step of declining to say how the company plans to get there.
-Wiacek confirmed that Stairwell is building at least one product, but declined to offer details of what it is, what it does, or when it will be out.
+Wiacek confirmed that Stairwell is building at least one product, but declined to offer details of what it is, what it does or when it will be out.

 Admittedly, that made the ensuing conversation rather difficult.

-Wiacek said Jan Kang, former chief legal officer at Chronicle, has joined the startup, and the seed round will go towards staffing his team.
-Stairwell has ten employees at launch, largely focused on engineering, and plans to also include designers, physicists, and applied mathematicians.
+Wiacek said Jan Kang, former chief legal officer at Chronicle, has joined the startup, and the seed round will go toward staffing his team.
+Stairwell has 10 employees at launch, largely focused on engineering, and plans to also include designers, physicists and applied mathematicians.

-As for what the company is working on, “I think it’s one of those we just have to wait and see,” said Wiacek.
+As for what the company is working on, “I think it’s one of those things we just have to wait and see,” said Wiacek.

 I guess we’ll have to.